jatufin/gopromax-converter/README.md

 # GoPro MAX Converter Frontend

-Convert native GoProMAX 360 files into standard MP4 files to be used in different platforms, such as VR headsets and video streaming services.
+Convert prorietary GoProMAX 360 files into standard equirectangular MP4 files to be used in different platforms, such as VR headsets and video streaming services.

 ### Acknowledgements